Sam Brind holds a master's in physics with theoretical physics (MPhys) from the University of Manchester.

 F - The current rises again, up to a 2nd maximum.

 The accelerating voltage is increased enough to accelerate electrons sufficiently to overcome the stopping potential after they have lost energy to an inelastic collision.
-The average position of inelastic collisions move leftwards down the tube, closer to the filament.
+The average position of inelastic collisions moves leftwards down the tube, closer to the filament.
 The current rises due to the kinetic energy argument described in B.

 G - The current is at the 2nd maximum.

 The accelerating voltage is now sufficient to give electrons enough energy to excite 2 gas atoms while it travels the length of the tube.
-The electron is accelerated, has an inelastic collision, accelerated again, has another inelastic collision and then doesn't have enough energy to overcome the stopping potential so current starts to drop.
+The electron is accelerated, has an inelastic collision, accelerated again, has another inelastic collision, and then doesn't have enough energy to overcome the stopping potential so the current starts to drop.

 H - The current again drops, from the 2nd maximum.

 The current drops gradually due to the effect described in D.